John Tomlinson (comics)

 John Tomlinson is a British comic book writer and editor known for his work on various 2000 AD strips.

 He has occasionally been credited as Sonny Steelgrave.

 Biography

 Tomlinson worked at Marvel UK in the early 1990s and helped nurture various talents, including Matthew Bingham and John Freeman.
 He has co-written strips with Nick Abadzis.

-He was editor of 2000 AD from 1994 to 1996, and the Judge Dredd Megazine and Judge Dredd – Lawman of the Future briefly in 1996.
+He was editor of 2000 AD from 1994 to 1996 and of the Judge Dredd Megazine and Judge Dredd—Lawman of the Future briefly in 1996.
 He also wrote several stories for 2000 AD.

-Tomlinson currently works for British part work publisher Eaglemoss.